The Victorian Certificate of Education (VCE) is a certificate that recognises the successful completion of secondary education in Victoria.

-Within each Unit students are required to complete a number of Assessments tasks, from which judgements are made regarding the standard of their work.
+Within each Unit, students are required to complete a number of Assessment tasks, from which judgements are made regarding the standard of their work.

 These tasks may include:

-Classroom Exercises, Folios of Work, Research Reports, Practical Exercises, Tests and Examinations.
-Within Unit 3 and 4 sequences (usually taken in Year 12) these tasks form the basis of the School Assessed Coursework (SACs) or School Assessed Tasks (SATs) which must be completed by all students within the VCE taking that Unit Sequence.
+Classroom Exercises, Folios of Work, Research Reports, Practical Exercises, Information Posters, Investigations, Laboratory experiments, Tests and Examinations.
+Within Unit 3 and 4 sequences (usually taken in Year 12, but access by Year 11 students who are accelerating) these tasks form the basis of the School Assessed Coursework (SACs) or School Assessed Tasks (SATs) which all students must complete within the VCE taking that Unit Sequence.

-Each Sequence has School Assessed Coursework or School Assessed Tasks to be completed at specified times during the year and the results of these communicated to the VCAA.
-In addition, the sequence will include at least one examination which is externally set, marked and graded.
+Each Sequence has School Assessed Coursework (SAC) or School Assessed Tasks (SAT) to be completed at specified times during the year and the results of these are reported to the VCAA.
+In addition, the sequence will include at least one VCAA externally set, marked and graded examination.

-The Grade results on School Assessed Coursework/School Assessed Tasks and the externally set Examination will form the basis for many tertiary entrance selection procedures.
+The Grade results on School Assessed Coursework/School Assessed Tasks and the externally set Examination will form the basis of the final subject score out of 50.

 Structure of VCE at Emmaus College

-Students in Year 11 will normally undertake English, Religious Education and five other subjects for a full year.
+Students in Year 11 will normally undertake an English course, Religious Education and five other subjects.

-Students in Year 12 will normally undertake English, Religious Education and four subjects.
+Students in Year 12 will normally undertake an English course, Religious Education and four other subjects.

-English Language is not an easy option or a subject that does not require students to read widely.
-Instead, it requires insight and a strong ability to interpret and analyse a variety of texts.
-To do this successfully, students need to be discerning readers with a well developed ability to infer the nuances of written expression in a range of texts.
+English Language is a challenging subject that requires detailed insight and a strong ability to interpret and analyse a variety of texts.
+To do this successfully, students need to be discerning readers with a well-developed ability to infer the nuances of written expression in a range of texts.

 English Language is generally more demanding than English and requires a precision of thought and expression which many students find challenging.

-Literature is a subject which offers able students the opportunity to discuss and dissect a range of literary texts.
-However, it requires this to be done at a higher order and with a degree of autonomy and precision greater than would be typical of a mainstream English class.
-There is also less clarity about structure and form in responses and analyses, which some students could find daunting.
+Literature is a subject that offers able students the opportunity to discuss and dissect a range of literary texts. at a higher order and with a degree of autonomy and precision more significant than would be typical of a mainstream English class.
+There is less clarity about structure and form in responses and analyses, which challenges students intellectually.